Updated March 31, 2026

 It commonly starts with general liability for bodily injury, property damage, slip and fall, and third-party claims, then may add workers' compensation, commercial auto, and commercial property coverage depending on your operations.

 Yes, if the business has 1 or more employees.
-The data provided says sole proprietors and partners are exempt, but the rule should still be checked against your exact business setup.
+Sole proprietors and partners are exempt, but the rule should still be checked against your exact business setup.

 It can.
 If your work includes electrical work for sign installers, make sure the policy language and any endorsements match that scope before you buy.